It’s one of the most common questions we get asked - how long should a blog post be?

 I therefore don't get fixated on blog length.

-Instead I use some of the blogging tools and methods mentioned below to get an average word count, and then I focus on writing as succinctly as possible, paying specific attention to search intent and avoiding fluff and filler.
+Instead I use some of the blogging tools and methods mentioned below to get an average word count, and then I focus on writing as succinctly as possible, paying specific attention to user intent and avoiding fluff and filler.

 Here are some free and paid methods for working out how long a blog post should be.